 Helpful Guidelines: Co-Parenting Tips

 Divorce is a part of life for many parents.
 As with many aspects of parenting, there are ways to co-parent well and things to avoid.
-Successful co-parenting requires a commitment to synergy—to working with your child’s other parent rather than against him or her.
+Successful co-parenting requires a commitment to synergy—to working with your child’s other parent rather than against them.
 The divorce lawyers of Miller Law Group, P.C. have seen a variety of co-parenting techniques.

 Here are some tips we believe you’ll find valuable.

 Co-parenting during holidays can be stressful, but it doesn’t have to be.
 One way to maintain stability during shared holidays is by keeping traditions.
 For example, if you always decorated gingerbread houses together, continue to do that after divorce or separation.

 It’s important to plan.
 Ask yourself questions, such as: